 I wouldn’t say it is the most important, but it is probably the best-known thing about Portugal today.
 Whenever we travel internationally, the first thing people tell us when they learn we are Portuguese is Ronaldo!
 He is easily the most famous Portuguese.

-Ronaldo is considered one of the best football players of all time and won an incredible number of titles and individual prizes.
-He is also one of the most followed celebrities in the world, both on Facebook and Twitter.
+Ronaldo is considered one of the best football players of all time and won incredible titles and individual prizes.
+He is also one of the most followed celebrities worldwide on Facebook and Twitter.